Medication Intelligence Without Doubt or Disruption

 2. Use of Services

-The Sensal Health platform and associated services are intended for use by healthcare professionals, clinical researchers, and authorised institutional users.
+The Sensal Health platform and associated services are intended for use by healthcare professionals, clinical researchers, and authorized institutional users.
 You agree to use our services only for lawful purposes and in accordance with applicable regulations, including those governing the use of medical devices and health data.

 3. Intellectual Property

 All content, technology, and materials on this site — including the MyAide platform, Smart Dock, Smart Cap, and associated software — are the intellectual property of Sensal Health, Inc. and are protected by applicable patent, copyright, and trademark law.
-Unauthorised reproduction or use is strictly prohibited.
+Unauthorized reproduction or use is strictly prohibited.

 4. Medical Disclaimer